Edb83/self-isolution/TESTING.md

 **To be able to search for keywords**

-- The Activities page has a clear Search area, which uses an index to check across activity name, summary, details and equipment required.
+The Activities page has a clear Search area, which uses an index to check across activity name, summary, details and equipment required.

 **To be able to filter activities by category**

-- The Categories page has a prominant 'VIEW' button within each category's card, which when clicked will filter activities by that category.
+- The Categories page has a prominant 'VIEW' button within each category's card, which when tapped/clicked will filter activities by that category.
-- Activities can be filtered by target age or the activity author by clicking on the associated links either from the Activities page (except for author) or View Activity page.
+- Activities can be filtered by target age or the activity author by tapping/clicking on the associated links either from the Activities page (except for author) or View Activity page.

 **To be able to register easily without needing to input lots of information**